 “...the method whereby the life force [prana] can be activated or regulated in order to go beyond one’s normal boundaries or limitations and attain a higher state of vibratory energy and awareness.”

 In Heart of Yoga, Desikachar explains that when we are unwell, feeling stuck, depressed or lacking in drive we have too little prana within the body - we have more of it outside our body instead.
 The reason for this is because the prana in the body is forced out by something else, something that does not belong there which he calls “rubbish”.
-When we practice pranayama we are clearing this “rubbish” from our body and so allowing more and more prana to be within the body instead of outside it.
+When we practise pranayama we are clearing this “rubbish” from our body and so allowing more and more prana to be within the body instead of outside it.

-So by practicing pranayama we are clearing the obstacles in our bodies, allowing breath and energy (prana) to flow freely.
+So by practising pranayama we are clearing the obstacles in our bodies, allowing breath and energy (prana) to flow freely.
 Our breathing is improved, our bodies function better and we clear and calm the mind.

 Pranayama techniques focus on one or more of the four parts of the breath: